 LOCATION: Intersection of W 5th St / S Flower St, Los Angeles, CA 90071

-This unique house, which sits on stilts over a hillside of L.A., was used as Trejo’s house, where he is discovered by McCauley near the end of the film.
-It’s on the same, small road as Kelso’s house from earlier in the film, making it quite likely both of those scenes were shot on the same day.
+Trejo’s house, much like Eady’s, sits on stilts over a hillside of L.A., where he is discovered by McCauley near the end of the film.
+It sits on the same small road as Kelso’s house from earlier in the film, which was discovered as a result of finding this home for the film.

 LOCATION: 1219 Dodds Cir, Los Angeles, CA 90063